-C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? x
+C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high X school graduation?

 C20 Common Application Question removed from CDS.
 (Initiated during 2006-2007 cycle)